 The Maths Hubs programme for the first time brings together all mathematics education professionals in a national network of hubs, each locally led by an outstanding school or college, and in partnership with neighbouring schools, colleges, universities, CPD providers, maths experts and employers.
 This is a new way of harnessing all maths teaching expertise within an area, to spread excellent practice even more widely, for the benefit of all pupils and students.

-Maths Hub NW 3 is lead by St Mary and St Thomas CE Primary School, part of the Three Saints Academy Trust and lead school for North West Learning Partnership (formerly St Helens TSA).
+North West Three Maths Hub is lead by St Mary and St Thomas CE Primary School, part of the Three Saints Academy Trust and lead school for North West Learning Partnership.

 As a Lead Maths Hub we will provide support to all schools in St Helens, Knowsley, Liverpool, Sefton and Wigan; across all areas of maths education, including: